ethereum/py-evm/docs/guides/evm/building_chains.rst

 ---------------------------

-The :class:`~p2p.lightchain.LightChain` is like a Chain but it will also connect to remote peers and fetch new :class:`~evm.rlp.headers.BlockHeader` s as they are announced on the network.
-As such, it must first be configured with a vm_configuration, but it also requires a network_id and privkey:
+The :class:`~p2p.lightchain.LightChain` is like a Chain but it will also connect to remote peers and fetch new :class:`~evm.rlp.headers.BlockHeader` objects as they are announced on the network.
+As such, it must first be configured with a `vm_configuration` and a `network_id`:

 ::